 Bobbi Brown SPF 15 Tinted Moisturizer (Oil Free)

-This is a really great moisturiser for oilier skins.
+This is a really great moisturizer for oilier skins.
 It offers lightweight coverage so it doesn’t clog pores, and it keeps skin matte throughout the day.
 Pricey but worth the investment for great looking skin.

 This product is an excellent choice for darker skins, especially skins that are oilier and prone to acne.
 The product works all day to keep skin matte and eliminate shine.
 It includes salicylic acid which fights and treats breakouts.